Kori bustard: Similar species

 The size and dark crest are generally diagnostic amongst the bustards found in the kori bustard's range.
 However, East Africa holds the greatest diversity of bustards anywhere, including some other quite large species, and these have the potential to cause confusion.
-Kori bustards are distinguished from Denham's bustard (Neotis denhamii) and Ludwig's bustard (Neotis luwigii), both of which they sometimes forage with, by their greyer appearance and by their lack of a tawny red hind-neck and upper mantle.
+Kori bustards are distinguished from Denham's bustard (Neotis denhamii) and Ludwig's bustard (Neotis ludwigii), both of which they sometimes forage with, by their greyer appearance and by their lack of a tawny red hind-neck and upper mantle.
 In flight it can be distinguished from both of these somewhat smaller bustards by not displaying any white markings on the upperwing, which is uniformly grey here.
 Both Stanley's and Ludwig's bustards lack the kori's dark crest.
 More similar to, and nearly the same size as, the kori is the closely related Arabian bustard (Ardeotis arabs) (despite its name, the latter species ranges well into East Africa).
 However, the Arabian species has white-tipped wing coverts, a browner back and very fine neck vermiculations and also lacks the black base to the neck and the black in the wing coverts as seen in the kori.